Mia-WMY/DrPCE/README.md

 🥳🥳🥳

-The paper is published on **IEEE Transactions on Electron Devices**, you can find by clicking the following link:
+The paper is published on **IEEE Transactions on Electron Devices**, and you can find by clicking the following link:

 ![DrPCE-Net: Differential Residual PCE Network for Characteristic Prediction of Transistors](https://ieeexplore.ieee.org/document/10308755)